Google Classroom Assignment

 Things you should know about matter, gravity and density

 - Matter is something that has mass and occupies space

 - Mass is the amount of matter in an object.

 Mass is NOT weight, although we often talk about something being heavier if it has more mass.
 To know how they are different, you have to learn about gravity first.

-If you want to explore your weight in other worlds, check out the interactive below
+Explore your weight in other worlds, check out the interactive below!

 Your weight in other worlds